-“I was sexually abused when I was seven by my step-sister…”
+“I was sexually abused when I was six by my step-sister…”

 I’ve told this trauma narrative over and over again at various tellings of my testimony.
 Naturally, it’s always become hidden during times of telling family friends or anyone who may tell my parents because that is the worst possible thing that could happen… I can’t even imagine what would follow my parents finding out.